meilisearch/documentation/resources/cookbooks/running_production.md

 > For more information on MeiliSearch authentication and API keys see the [Authentication docs](https://docs.meilisearch.com/guides/advanced_guides/authentication.html).
 For more information on MeiliSearch options and flags see the [installation docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch)

 For now, we don't want to expose your MeiliSearch to the external world as we want it to run safely inside your own environment.
-So we will make it available only locally, by telling him to be available in the local backloop IP adress `127.0.0.1`.
-This means that only programs running in your machine are allowed to make requests to your MeiliSearch instance.
-We will use a proxy server in the step 3.
+So we will make it available only locally, by telling it to be available in the local backloop IP adress `127.0.0.1`.
+This means that only programs running on your machine are allowed to make requests to your MeiliSearch instance.
+We will use a proxy server in step 3.

 ### 2.2.
 Enable and start service

 The service file we just built is all we need for creating our service.
-Now we must `enable` the service to tell the operating system that we want him to run MeiliSearch at every boot.
+Now we must `enable` the service to tell the operating system that we want it to run MeiliSearch at every boot.
 We can finally `start` the service to make it run inmediately.
 We can check everything is working smoothly by checking the service `status`.

 ```bash
 # Set the service meilisearch